About

 Background

 My empirical prowess stems from my economics education.
-After the two-year Masters of Science in Economics program at the Universität Hamburg, I began a PhD at the Graduate School of Economics, Finance, and Management in Frankfurt.
-My first two years were coursework, including advanced econometrics, time series analysis, and Bayesian inference.
-My research focus was on heterogeneous agents and their labor market outcomes.
-I have also noticed that my general economics training has tuned me into considering unintended consequences, incentives, and marginal benefits in a way that is often unique and useful in a business context.
+After the two-year Masters of Science in Economics program at the Universität Hamburg, I began a PhD at the Graduate School of Economics, Finance, and Management in Frankfurt, where coursework included advanced econometrics, time series analysis, and Bayesian inference.
+My research focus was heterogeneous agents and their labor market outcomes.

 I also have professional experience with Statista as a researcher for the Editorial Research Intelligence Department.
 We researched and prepared domain-specific dossiers on topics from the effects of the George Floyd killing to the cost of European monarchies.
 Upon joining the team, my writing reduced the turnaround for the drafting phase by over half, with fewer revision requests from the editorial team.

-English is my mother tongue, and my German is advanced (B2/C1, depending on the day).
+English is my mother tongue, and my German is advanced (C1).
 I also speak intermediate Spanish (B1) and basic French (A2).

 Programming

-My first love was MATLAB, mostly because the syntax is so friendly to those of us who love matrix algebra.
-I am now using Python most often, and along the was I have used R, Stata, SQL, Bash, a little C++, and others.
-My academic projects focused on computational methods, primarily Bayesian methods (Gibbs sampler, Metropolis-Hastings algorithm, Kalman filter, etc) and optimization methods (Bellman optimality, endogenous grid search, hill-climbing algorithms, etc).
+My first love was MATLAB, mostly because the syntax is so friendly to those of us who love linear algebra.
+I am now using Python most often, and along the I have used R, Stata, SQL, Bash, a little C++, and others.
+My academic projects focused on computational methods, primarily Bayesian methods (Gibbs sampler, Metropolis-Hastings algorithm, Kalman filter, etc.) and optimization methods (Bellman optimality, endogenous grid search, hill-climbing algorithms, etc).

 Seemingly Unrelated Work History